Help us grow — star us on GitHubGitHub stars

 Find by Custom Relationships

-const { authoredDocuments } = await lr.Attribute.findAll({
+const { authoredDocuments } = await lr.Record.findAll({

 authoredDocuments: [